morele-hub/DS_Individual_Project/README.md

 ## Research Question 2

 ### Does combining plywood and steel prices into a Construction Cost Index improve predictions over plywood alone?

+> **Finding:** No. The CCI and plywood alone perform almost identically (mean rolling r of 0.4239 vs 0.4230), and the CCI is only stronger in 51.7% of months — essentially a coin flip.
+The simpler model using just WPU083 is good enough.

 Plywood prices can be noisy because of things specific to the lumber market like mill fires, Canadian tariffs, or log supply issues.
 Steel comes from a completely different supply chain, blast furnaces, scrap metal, global trade, so I thought combining them might smooth out some of that commodity-specific noise and give a more stable signal.
 The question is whether adding steel actually helps or if plywood already captures everything useful on its own.